JUARA POLICIES AND PROCEDURES

 • Your personally enrolled Customers will be placed below your Personal Sponsor in the JUARA genealogy; and

-• Your personally sponsored downline Consultants are assigned to your Personal Sponsor.
+• Your personally sponsored downline Guides are assigned to your Personal Sponsor.

 11.2.
 Delays.
 JUARA will not be responsible for delays or failures in performance of its obligations when performance is made commercially impracticable due to circumstances beyond its reasonable control.
 This includes, without limitation, strikes, labor difficulties, riot, war, terrorism, acts of God, acts of nature, acts beyond the reasonable control of JUARA, fire, death, curtailment of a party’s source of supply, or government decrees, actions or orders.